richDsInterview/TechnicalChallenge/README.md

 A solution (that will take more computation and time) is to use some kind of feature selection and extraction algorithm that has required properties.
 Examples of these are [SSIM](https://en.wikipedia.org/wiki/Structural_similarity"), [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform)/[SURF](https://en.wikipedia.org/wiki/Speeded_up_robust_features)*, etc (although, see https://arxiv.org/abs/1503.06680).
 Or else one could use some weighted combination of these that has, say, been trained to optimal weights using machine learning practices (i.e. spliting the dataset into training and testing, learning on the training data and verifying on the testing)

-*(_These algorithms essentially operate on chunks of maps at multiple scales, identifying features that are peaks at multiple chunk scales.
+*(_These algorithms essentially operate on chunks of maps at multiple scales, identifying characteristic features that are peaks at multiple chunk scales.
 Once these are identified, they are described in a way forcing them to the same size and orientation for lookup.
-Since for different images these features should presumably be scattered throughout the image, the image can be recognized even if certain features are obscured or modified.
-It's certainly not as straight-forward as a DCT metric on a downsampled image, but the nature of widespread image capture, creation and manipulation usually requires this robustness._)
+Since for different images these features should presumably be scattered throughout the image, the image can be recognized even if certain features are obscured or modified._)

-One could also take some set of combined image representations and determine weighting of each in the final distinguisher function by standard machine learning techniques (training/backprop).
+One could also take some set of combined image representations and determine weighting of each in the final distinguisher function by standard machine learning techniques.

 ## implement algorithm